INDIVIDUALIZED GUIDANCE TO GET YOU THROUGH THE STORM TALK TO SARAH TURNER

 What is Alimony?

 Alimony, also referred to as spousal support, is a court-ordered payment made by one spouse to the other during or after a divorce.
-These payments aim to balance the financial disparities between spouses, ensuring neither party is left at a severe disadvantage after the marriage ends.
+These payments aim to balance the financial disparities between spouses, ensuring neither party is left at a severe disadvantage after the marriage ends, and are most often required to be made on a monthly basis.

 Tennessee recognizes the importance of fairness in alimony arrangements; however, navigating the laws and guidelines can be challenging without help from experienced legal counsel.
 Each alimony case is unique, and courts consider factors such as each spouse's earning capacity, the duration of the marriage, and their respective contributions to the union when determining support.